sirius-program/sirius-helpers/README.md

 ## getCountryDetail(string $countryCode): array

-This method will hit an HTTP request to restcountries.com to get a various country detail in array, such as a dailing code.
+This method will hit an HTTP request to restcountries.com to get a various country detail in array, such as name and dailing code.

 for example:
 ```php
 print_r(SiriusProgram\SiriusHelpers\Sirius::getCountryDetail('ID'));
 ```

-Code above will print `['dailingCode' => '+62']`
+Code above will print `['code' => 'ID', 'name' => 'Indonesia', 'dailingCode' => '+62']`

 This request is cached forever with the name `country-detail-$countryCode`, so if you find that the data you get from this request is not the same as in restcountries.com, try forget the cache first.